intel-unesp-mcp/infieri2019-session1/README.md

 ### 3.1 Goals ###

-In this part we will follow the virtual workshop training entitled 'Getting started on KNL', provided by the Cornell University Center for Advanced Computing (CAC), which emphasises some prominent characteristics of the Intel KNL processor architecture.
+Just as a recap and to reinforce the knowledge that we have acquired so far, in this part we will follow the virtual workshop training entitled 'Getting started on KNL', provided by the Cornell University Center for Advanced Computing (CAC), which emphasises some prominent characteristics of the Intel KNL processor architecture.
 The virtual workshop includes short, relevant exercises to highlight some features that we have already touched in Part 1 and Part 2 of the present training.

 ### 3.2 Hands-on Activities ###